Left-wing politics: Environment

 From the 1970s onwards, environmentalism became an increasing concern of the left, with social movements and several unions campaigning on environmental issues and causes.
 In Australia, the left-wing Builders Labourers Federation, led by the communist Jack Mundy, united with environmentalists to place green bans on environmentally destructive development projects.
 Several segments of the socialist and Marxist left consciously merged environmentalism and anti-capitalism into an eco-socialist ideology.
 Barry Commoner articulated a left-wing response to The Limits to Growth model that predicted catastrophic resource depletion and spurred environmentalism, postulating that capitalist technologies were the key cause responsible for environmental degradation, as opposed to human population pressures.
 Environmental degradation can be seen as a class or equity issue, as environmental destruction disproportionately affects poorer communities and countries.

 Global warming was the cover story of this 2007 issue of the Ms. magazine.

 Several left-wing or socialist groupings have an overt environmental concern and several green parties contain a strong socialist presence.
-The Green Party of England and Wales features an eco-socialist group, the Green Left, which was founded in June 2005.
-Its members held several influential positions within the party, including both the former Principal Speakers Siân Berry and Derek Wall, himself an eco-socialist and Marxist academic.
+For example, the Green Party of England and Wales includes an eco-socialist group, the Green Left, founded in June 2005.
 In Europe, several green left political parties such as the European United Left–Nordic Green Left combine traditional social-democratic values such as a desire for greater economic equality and workers rights with demands for environmental protection.
 Democratic socialist Bolivian president Evo Morales has traced environmental degradation to capitalist consumerism, stating that "[t]he Earth does not have enough for the North to live better and better, but it does have enough for all of us to live well".
-James Hansen, Noam Chomsky, Raj Patel, Naomi Klein, The Yes Men and Dennis Kucinich hold similar views.
+Noam Chomsky and Naomi Klein are among those who hold similar views.